-1 If the ZyXEL device fails to detect your DSL connection type, enter the Internet access information given to you by your ISP exactly in the wizard screen.
+1 If the ZyXEL Device fails to detect your DSL connection type, enter the Internet access information given to you by your ISP exactly in the wizard screen.
 If not given, leave the fields set to the default.

-STEP 1 STEP :

-🛅 Internet Confi iguration

-ISP Parameters for 1 Internet Access

-wing settings with your Internet Service Provider (ISP).
-Your ISP may have letter or network setup letter including this information.

-Mode Routing 🔽

-Select 'Routing' (defau Otherwise, select 'Bric ult) if your ISP allows multiple computers to share an Internet account.

-Encapsulation

-Select the encapsulati or 'Dynamic IP on method used by your ISP.
-Your ISP may list 'ENET ENCAP' as 'Static IP'

-Multiplexing LLC 💌

-Select the multiplexin g type used by your ISP.

-Virtual Circuit ID

-V PI 8

-VCI 35

-l Path Identifier) and VCI (Virtual Channel Identifier) used by your ISP.
-The I is 0 to 255 and VCI is 32 to 65535.

-< Back Next > Exit
+STEP 1 🛅 Internet Configuration ISP Parameters for Internet Access Please verify the following settings with your Internet Service Provider (ISP).
+Your ISP may have given you a welcome letter or network setup letter including this information.
+Routing 💌 Select 'Routing' (default) if your ISP allows multiple computers to share an Internet account.
+Otherwise, select 'Bridge' mode.
+ENET ENCAP 🔻 Encapsulation Select the encapsulation method used by your ISP.
+Your ISP may list 'ENET ENCAP' as 'Static IP' or 'Dynamic IP LLC 🔻 Multiplexing Select the multiplexing type used by your ISP.
+Virtual Circuit ID VPI 35 Select the VPI (Virtual Path Identifier) and VCI (Virtual Channel Identifier) used by your ISP.
+The valid range for the VPI is 0 to 255 and VCI is 32 to 65535. < Back Next > Exit

-Figure 19 Internet Access Wizard Setup: ISP Parameters
+Figure 20 Internet Access Wizard Setup: ISP Parameters